This post was originally published March 26, 2015 and has been updated to reflect changes to LinkedIn’s video capabilities.

 When you write a long-form post on LinkedIn, you can embed videos directly into your posts.
 LinkedIn currently supports embedded videos from YouTube, SlideShare, TED, Getty, Vimeo, and Lifestream in long-form posts.

 * Create LinkedIn ads

 If you’re looking to recruit candidates for your business, it sometimes pays to advertise.
 LinkedIn has a Campaign Manager that lets you create and target ads to the audience you want.
 Choose Sponsored Content as your ad format to share your videos.
-For more detail, check out LinkedIn’s own guide to creating ads, or take a look at our case study with Lever to see how high-profile companies are using video ads, like the one featured below, to share company culture and find potential employees.
+For more detail, check out our guide to getting started with LinkedIn video ads, or take a look at our case study with Lever to see how high-profile companies are using video ads, like the one featured below, to share company culture and find potential employees.

 What will your videos be about?

 Since LinkedIn has a business focus, think of it less as a promotional platform and more as a place to establish yourself as an expert in your field.
 What does this mean in terms of content?
 The videos you share should be more business focused.
 Try how-to videos aimed at other businesses, company news and updates, industry talks and presentations, and other content related to your field that would be helpful to other LinkedIn professionals.